Saw Gerrera: Rogue One: A Star Wars Story

-Saw reappears in Rogue One: A Star Wars Story, portrayed by Forest Whitaker.
-Within the film, Gerrera leads the Partisans, an extremist rebel faction unaffiliated with the Rebel Alliance, on the planet Jedha.
+Saw makes his first live action appearance in Rogue One: A Star Wars Story, portrayed by Forest Whitaker.
+Within the film, Gerrera leads the Partisans, an extremist rebel faction unaffiliated with the Rebel Alliance due to his violent tactics, on the planet Jedha.
 He plays on the frequent theme of duality between light and dark, a Rebel foil of Darth Vader whose body is mostly mechanized and who uses extreme methods in the pursuit of his goals.

 He is Jyn Erso's mentor, having rescued and adopted her as a child when her father Galen was abducted by Orson Krennic, the Imperial military director of weapons research.
 In the present time, defecting Imperial pilot Bodhi Rook travels to Jedha to deliver a holographic message from Galen to Saw.
 Believing it to be a deception, Gerrera tortures him with Bor Gullet, a mind-reading, octopus-like creature, and holds Rook captive.
 Gerrera has a reunion with Jyn on Jedha, where it is revealed he abandoned her years earlier as it was dangerous for him to keep her around, though he later regrets it.
 He passes along Galen's message and watches it with Jyn, learning about a weakness in the Death Star.
 Meanwhile, the Death Star fires on Jedha City; while Jyn and her rebel companions escape, Gerrera chooses to stay and is killed when his hideout is annihilated in the wake of the blast.
 Krennic later boasts to Galen that Gerrera and his band of fanatics are dead.

 Star Wars: The Bad Batch

 Saw appears in The Clone Wars spin-off Star Wars: The Bad Batch's premiere episode, with Andrew Kishino returning to voice the character.
 He is shown leading a band of Onderon refugees from the Empire when the Bad Batch is dispatched to eliminate them as "insurgents" by Admiral Tarkin to test their loyalties.
 After realizing the truth behind this mission, the Bad Batch let Gerrera and his people leave peacefully.
+He reappears in the Season 2 episode "The Summit", with a plan to blow up the highly secure meeting place of Tarkin and his cronies.
+The plan goes awry and ultimately results in the death of Bad Batch member Tech.